 Most archeologists, however, now believe that Petra was a large, urban center.
 The Petra Scrolls clearly tell us of the crowded living conditions within the city during the Byzantine era, but little is known of Petra during its purely Nabataean days from around 60 BC to 200 AD.

 As the Nabataeans were a nomadic people who traditionally lived in tents, it is assumed that for the first several hundred years of their occupation of the Inner Kingdom that they lived in tents, and did not erect stone houses.
 This is true in most of the Nabataean cities.
 It is only during the latter part of the Nabataean kingdom that suddenly the Nabataeans began constructing houses, and then they were often of incredible size, varying from 600 to 2000 square meters.

 So, did people live in cities surrounded by the dead?
 The answer is not clear, but it may have been that most of the Nabataeans lived in tents scattered across the countryside, or in small centers such as Selah.
 Many also lived in smaller villages raising camels and horses.
 This would have required large tracts of grazing space.
 Others would be away with the caravans or trading ships.

-You can learn more about the Nabataeans by purchasing the book: The Nabataeans, Builders of Petra, advertised at the bottom of this page.
+You can learn more about the Nabataeans by purchasing the book: The Nabataeans, Builders of Petra.
 Proceeds from the sale of this book go towards supporting this website.